11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 The Encore Azalea Autumn Bonfire delivers striking red blooms across three seasons — spring, summer, and fall — making it one of the most reliable reblooming shrubs for Florida landscapes.
 Rated for zones 6a through 10b, it covers nearly the entire state with the exception of the southernmost Keys.
 The compact dwarf habit reaches about three feet tall and wide, fitting neatly into foundation plantings, mixed borders, or large patio containers.

-Owner feedback consistently highlights the plant’s resilience.
-Multiple reports mention that it survived temperatures above 110°F, heavy rain, and even freezing conditions with minimal dieback.
+Owner feedback consistently highlights the plant’s resilience through Florida’s swings between intense summer heat and the occasional winter cold snap, with minimal dieback once the shrub is established.
 The deep green foliage holds well through the year, and the red flowers attract both butterflies and hummingbirds.
+The listing notes the plant isn’t guaranteed to arrive already in bloom and ships with soil from the Alabama Gulf Coast, so give it a few weeks to settle in.
 A few buyers noted that the plant arrived with slightly dry soil or mottled leaves, but the majority described the packaging as excellent and the root system as robust.

 For gardeners who want a low-maintenance shrub that provides continuous color without constant deadheading, this Encore Azalea is a standout.
 It does require well-drained, acidic soil and regular watering during the first season, but once established it asks for very little.
 The three-gallon size gives you a substantial plant that can go straight into the ground or a decorative pot.